 S1c William Arthur Marsh

-Henry Issac and Pearl Morgan Marsh brought their large family to Idaho by 1939 and settled on a farm near Twin Falls.
+Henry Issac and Nettie Pearl Jones Marsh brought their large family to Idaho by 1939 and settled on a farm near Twin Falls.

-It was still the Great Depression and Henry and his three oldest sons struggled to support their household of eleven.
+It was still the Great Depression and Henry and his three oldest sons struggled to support their household, which then numbered eleven.
 Henry and two sons were farm laborers, while the third graded potatoes.
 The father worked 30 weeks in 1939 and the sons 12 or 13 weeks each.
 They earned $838 total.

 He was a seaman first class on the U.S.S.
 Arizona when the Japanese attacked Pearl Harbor on Dec.
 7, 1941.
-He died about three days later at the U.S. Naval Hospital and is buried at the National Memorial Cemetery of the Pacific at the Punchbowl in Honolulu.
+He was severely burned and died about three days later at the U.S. Naval Hospital in Honolulu.
+He is buried at the National Memorial Cemetery of the Pacific at the Punchbowl in Honolulu.

 Citizens organized a memorial service in early January in a Twin Falls courtroom.
 Two World War I veterans, a military recruiter, and a Christian minister spoke.
 The high school band performed and the program closed with the audience singing “America.”